rtarun9/rtarun9.github.io/content/blogs/bindless_rendering.md

     return environmentTexture.Sample(linearWrapSampler, samplingVector);
 }
 ```
-Not how all the indices are stored in a single constant buffer (called SkyBoxRenderResources).
+Note how all the indices are stored in a single constant buffer (called SkyBoxRenderResources).
 As this is a bunch of 32-bit root constants, setting them up on the C++ side is pretty easy :
 ```cpp
 // gfx::X::GetSrv/CbvIndex basically checks if the buffer is null : If so, it returns -1 (or 0XFFFF'FFFF).
 In the HLSL side, we can check if these values are -1 or not.
 // If they are, for debugging you can check return an arbitrary value such as float3(0.0f, 0.0f, 0.0f) and such.